 (1) Computers do not have brains; the machines do as they are told (by human beings—programmers—with all the positives and negative biases that come with human beings).
-As a result, people should not get carried away with “artificial intelligence” or over rely on computer results with investigating how the computer achieved its result (that is, the program).
+As a result, people should not get carried away with “artificial intelligence” or over rely on computer results without investigating how the computer achieved its result (that is, the program).

 See an interesting post at the Naked Capitalism blog: Cathy O’Neil, “Algorithms are Opinions Embeded in Code.”

 (2) Capitalism depends upon making some people poor in order to enrich others.
 People seek to defend this by blaming the poor for their suffering (defending the system that the critiquing person benefits from while justifying the precarious position in which the poor and other vulnerable people are placed in.)
 [Note: The economists of the Federal Open Market Committee have done the same, according to 2012 FOMC transcripts.]

 See an another interesting post at the Naked Capitalism blog: Yves Smith, “If You’ve Never lived in Poverty, don’t tell People What They should do.”